Add To Favorites

 Think about historical episodes that you have learned about and that you never want to occur again.
 How can you visually depict that on the cover of your book?
 Draw the cover with Crayola Oil Pastels.
 As you draw, blend and smooth the pastels with paper towels.

 Inside, use Crayola Erasable Colored Pencils to write and illustrate historic facts.
 For highlights on your drawings, erase small sections.
-Include your personal apology for any hurt and harm.
+Include personal apologies for any hurt and harm.
 How can people make new beginnings that promote harmony and justice?

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step